Death row

 Death row, also known as condemned row, is a place in a prison that houses inmates awaiting execution after being convicted of a capital crime and sentenced to death.
 The term is also used figuratively to describe the state of awaiting execution ("being on death row"), even in places where no special facility or separate unit for condemned inmates exists.
-In the United States, after an individual is found guilty of a capital offense in states where execution is a legal penalty, the judge will give the jury the option of imposing a death sentence or life imprisonment without the possibility of parole.
+In the United States, after an individual is found guilty of a capital offense in states where execution is a legal penalty, the judge will give the jury the option of imposing a death sentence or life imprisonment unparoled.
 It is then up to the jury to decide whether to give the death sentence; this usually has to be a unanimous decision.
 If the jury agrees on death, the defendant will remain on death row during appeal and habeas corpus procedures, which may continue for several decades.

-Opponents of capital punishment claim that a prisoner's isolation and uncertainty over their fate constitute a form of psychological abuse and that especially long-time death row inmates are prone to develop a mental disorder, if they do not already suffer from such a condition.
+Opponents of capital punishment claim that a prisoner's isolation and uncertainty over their fate constitute a form of psychological abuse and that especially long-time death row inmates are prone to develop a mental disorder, if they do not already have such a condition.
 This is referred to as the death row phenomenon.
-Estimations reveal that five to ten percent of all inmates on death row suffer from mental illness.
+Estimates reveal that five to ten percent of all inmates on death row have a mental health condition.
 Some inmates may attempt suicide.
 There have been some calls for a ban on the imposition of the death penalty for inmates with mental illness and also case law such as Atkins v.
 Virginia to further this.
 Executions still take place for those with clear intellectual disabilities due to poor legal representation and high standards of proof.

 Etymology

-In 1933, Giuseppe Zangara attempted to kill President Elect Franklin D. Roosevelt but injured and killed Chicago Mayor Anton Cermak.
-He was convicted of Cermak's murder and sentenced to death.
-Due to Florida law, an inmate could not be housed in a cell with an inmate who was awaiting execution so a prisoner awaiting execution was to be held in a separate waiting cell.
-Raiford Prison, where Zangara was being held, already had one prisoner waiting in their "death cell" so the waiting area was expanded to a row of cells, becoming a "Death Row".
+In 1933, Giuseppe Zangara attempted to assassinate President-elect Franklin D. Roosevelt.
+Although he missed Roosevelt, he fatally shot Chicago Mayor Anton Cermak.
+Zangara was subsequently convicted of Cermak's murder and sentenced to death.
+At the time, Florida law prohibited housing a death row inmate in the same cell as another prisoner awaiting execution.
+As a result, such inmates were required to be held in a separate holding area.
+At Raiford Prison, where Zangara was incarcerated, one inmate was already occupying the designated "death cell."
+To accommodate Zangara, the facility expanded the waiting area to include a row of adjacent cells, thus creating what became known as "Death Row."

 United States

 In the United States, prisoners may wait many years before execution can be carried out due to the complex and time-consuming appeals procedures mandated in the jurisdiction.
-The time between sentencing and execution has increased relatively steadily between 1977 and 2010, including a 21% jump between 1989 and 1990 and a similar jump between 2008 and 2009.
-In 2010, a death row inmate waited an average of 178 months (roughly 15 years) between sentencing and execution.
+The time between sentencing and execution increased relatively steadily between 1977 and 2010, including a 21% jump between 1989 and 1990 and a similar jump between 2008 and 2009.
+In 2010, a death row inmate waited an average of 178 months (14 years and 10 months) between sentencing and execution.
 Nearly a quarter of inmates on death row in the U.S. die of natural causes while awaiting execution.